 The Irish National Stud is one of the world’s leading thoroughbred breeding centres.
 Take a guided tour to see the magnificent creatures up close.
 Top your visit off with a wander through the Japanese Gardens – a true masterpiece designed by one of Japan’s great horticulturalists, Tassa Eida and his son Minoru.

 Book in for the Kilkenny Way Hurling Experience and get a hands-on introduction to the ancient game.
 Learn about the finer points of blocking and free-taking, perfect for your mini sports fans.
-Go to nearby Castlecomer Discovery Park for more family fun, persuade everyone to give the epic zipline a go.

 For a unique experience, visit the legendary Shandon Bells in Cork City.
 Become a bell ringer for the afternoon, explore the inner workings of the famous clock and climb 132 steps to enjoy spectacular 360 degree views of the city.
 Afterwards, forage for a feast in the English Market and round off the day with a trip to the stunning Ballycotton Lighthouse.